-The Best Schools in Riyadh: What Expats Need to Know in 2025
+Best Schools in Riyadh: What Expats Need to Know

 - Sarah Green

 Relocating to Riyadh with children in tow?
-Then finding the right school will be high on your list – probably somewhere between “sort housing” and “figure out if I can live without Lidl.”
+Then finding the right school will quickly climb to the top of your to-do list — probably somewhere between “sort housing” and “figure out if I can live without Lidl.”

 And rightly so.
 School is where your child will spend the lion’s share of their day, forge friendships, and settle into their new life.
 It’s also where you, as a parent, start to build your community.